rohannanaware/Machine-Learning/Clustering/README.md

   - The **choice of measurement units gives rise to relative weights of the variables.** Expressing a variable in smaller units will lead to a larger range for that variable, which will then have a large effect on the resulting structure.
 On the other hand, by standardizing one attempts to give all variables an equal weight, in the hope of achieving objectivity
   - Procedure to add importance of variables during clustering
     - **First standardize all variables (e.g. by their range).
 Then multiply each standardized variable with their weight.
 Then do the cluster analysis**

+- **Steps to perform cluster analysis**
+  1. **Hypothesis testing** : Try to identify all possible variables that can help segment the data regardless of its availability
+  2. **Initial shortlist of variable** : Once we have all possible variable, start selecting variable as per the data availability
+  3. **Visualize the data** : It is very important to know the population spread across the selected variable before starting any analysis.
+Viz. is easier for lower dimension data but gets complicated post 3 dimensions
+  4. **Data cleaning** : Cluster analysis is very sensitive to outliers.
+It is very important to clean data on all variables taken into consideration.
+There are two industry standard ways to do this exercise :
+    - Remove the outliers : (Not recommended in case the total data-points are low in number) We remove the data-points beyond mean +/- 3 * standard deviation
+    - Capping and flouring of variables : (Recommended approach) We cap and flour all data-points at 1 and 99 percentile
+  5. **Variable clustering** : This step is performed to cluster variables capturing similar attributes in data.
+Also choosing only one variable from each variable cluster will not drop the sepration drastically compared to considering all variables.
+Remember, the idea is to take minimum number of variables to justify the seperation to make the analysis easier and less time consuming
+  6. **Clustering**
+  7. **Convergence of clusters** : A good cluster analysis has all clusters with population between 5-30% of the overall base.
+If any of the cluster is beyond the limit than repeat the procedure with additional number of variables
+  8. **Profiling of the clusters**